compas-dev/compas_slicer/docs/examples/04_gcode_generation.rst

 While compas slicer has been mostly developed for robotic printing, we can also export the gcode of the generated paths to materialize them in a typical desktop 3D printer.
 The gcode generation is still at a basic level and is a work in progress.
+The following file can be found in `/examples/4_gcode_generation/`.
+The gcode file is placed in the `/output/` folder.

 .. code-block:: python